-Logistics is the Company's primary revenue driver, accounting for 78%, 80% and 82%, respectively, of the Company's service revenue for the years ended December 31, 2013, 2014 and 2015.
-The Company's Logistics products are geared toward both retail and corporate clients, who accounted for 65% and 35%, respectively, of the Company's total service revenue from the Logistics segment in the year ended December 31, 2015.
+Logistics is the Company's primary revenue driver, accounting for 82%, 87% and 90%, respectively, of the Company's service revenue for the years ended December 31, 2015, 2016 and 2017 and the period ended December 31, 2017.
+The Company's Logistics products are geared toward both retail and corporate clients, who accounted for 64% and 36%, respectively, of the Company's total service revenue from the Logistics segment in the year ended December 31, 2017.
 The main services offered under the Company's Logistics business are domestic and international courier and freight forwarding services (by way of air, sea and ground transport).
 In addition, the Company also provides a host of specialized, value-added logistics solutions such as integrated logistics, supply chain management and other tailored logistics solutions.
-To carry out its Logistics operations, the Company utilizes its domestic fleet of approximately 1,678 vehicles (including approximately 1,164 motorcycles and approximately 514 vans as of December 31, 2015) for ground transport in the Philippines and contracts with various domestic and international airline carriers and shipping companies for air and sea cargo transport.
-As of December 31, 2015, the Company offered Logistics services in all of its 1,243 Company-owned branch locations within the Philippines, as well as to and from 30 other countries and territories in which it had branch offices and affiliates or agents.
+To carry out its Logistics operations, the Company utilizes its domestic fleet of approximately 1,417 vehicles (including approximately 825 motorcycles and approximately 592 vans as of December 31, 2017) for ground transport in the Philippines and contracts with various domestic and international airline carriers and shipping companies for air and sea cargo transport.
+As of December 31, 2017, the Company offered Logistics services in all of its 1,321 Company-owned branch locations within the Philippines, as well as to and from 22 other countries and territories in which it had branch offices and affiliates or agents.
 To complement its Logistics offerings, the Company also offers additional specialized services such as warehousing and packaging services, among others.

-Money Transfer Services, the Company's other main business segment, accounted for the remaining 22%, 20% and 18% of the Company's service revenue for the years ended December 31, 2013, 2014 and 2015, respectively.
+Money Transfer Services, the Company's other main business segment, accounted for the remaining 18%, 13% and 10% of the Company's service revenue for the years ended December 31, 2015, 2016 and 2017 and for the period ended December 31, 2017, respectively.
 The Money Transfer Services segment involves both domestic and international services.
 Domestic Money Transfer Services comprise (a) domestic remittance services (including branch retail services, pre-paid remittance cards and online and mobile remit); and (b) bills payment collection and corporate remittance payout services.
 International Money Transfer Services comprises international inbound remittance services.
 The Company leverages the branch network and delivery fleet for its Logistics business as a platform for its remittance services.
 It also contracts with remittance fulfillment agents domestically and internationally to expand its network.
-See "Business - Branch Network - International Remittance Network."
+See "Business - Money Transfer Services - Remittances - Infrastructure" on page 101 of this Prospectus.
 The Company's remittance services are targeted primarily at retail customers that may lack access to traditional banking institutions, whether because they are geographically removed or because they are not bank account holders.
 Its bills payment collection services enable customers to pay their bills for a variety of vendors, such as utilities companies, publications, insurance companies and others, while its corporate remittance payout services enable customers of various insurance companies and employees of certain companies to receive benefits and salary payouts, at any domestic Company-owned branch.
-As of December 31, 2015, the Company's Money Transfer Services have been available at each of its 1,243 Company-owned domestic branch locations.
-Its remittance encashment services have also been available at an additional 2,525 branches (as of December 31, 2015) of Palawan Pawnshop, the Company's local remittance fulfillment partner.
-As of December 31, 2015, the Company has also been processing international inbound remittances originating from over 30 other countries and territories in which it had branch offices, affiliates and/or agents (including extended networks of the Company's agents).
+As of December 31, 2017, the Company's Money Transfer Services have been available at each of its 1,321 Company-owned domestic branch locations.
+Its remittance encashment services have also been available at an additional 2,000+ branches (as of December 31, 2017) of Palawan Pawnshop, the Company's local remittance fulfillment partner.
+As of December 31, 2017, the Company has also been processing international inbound remittances originating from over 14 other countries and territories in which it had branch offices, affiliates and/or agents (including extended networks of the Company's agents).